RunningTracks/Running-Tracks-API-Version-1/daily-prize-pool.md

-# Ecosystem Prize Pool
+# The Eco-system Prize Pool
 Running Tracks will distrbute 100,000,000 `RNTR` tokens from the 1,000,000,000 minted to the community over a period of 15 years.
+These funds are primarily used to stimulate play 2 earn.

+All tokens will be distrubuted over the course of the day by a company with a split applied (subject to change).

+- Daily Contests Distrubution
+  - Split over several contests
+- Land Owner Hosting Reward
+- Inventory drops.

+The manner in which this is split is subject to change based on the companies on-going feedback.
+However, the daily prize pool will not change downwards.
+In the event that not all tokens have been distrubuted in a 24 hour period, then that amount will rollover to the next day.

 ## Free-to-play
 Anyone can enter Running Tracks, earn `fuel` and then redeem that `fuel` for a place in a daily contests.